apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

   specific language governing permissions and limitations under the License.
 -->

-Word Embedding is a powerful tool for many tasks, e.g. finding similar words, features for supervised machine learning task and word analogy, such as `king - man + woman =~ queen`.
+Word Embedding is a powerful tool for many tasks, e.g. finding similar words, feature vector for supervised machine learning task and word analogy, such as `king - man + woman =~ queen`.
 In word embedding,
-each word represents a low dimension and dense vector representation.
+each word represents a low dimension and dense vector.
-**Skip-gram** and **Continuous Bag-of-words** (a.k.a word2vec) are the most popular algorithms to obtain good word embeddings.
+**Skip-Gram** and **Continuous Bag-of-words** (CBoW) are the most popular algorithms to obtain good word embeddings (a.k.a word2vec).

 The papers introduce the method are as follows: